levibostian/Sourcery-DI/README.md

 # Sourcery-DI

-Automated iOS dependency injection through [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
+Automatically generate a dependency injection graph for your source code.
+No frameworks needed.

-## What is Sourcery-DI
+## How?

+There is this really neat tool called [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
+It is really good at generating boilerplate Swift code for your project.
+Things that iOS developers usually do my hand (creating mocks of classes, creating a dependency injection graph) can be automated for you.

-A pre-made stencil template you can use with the [Sourcery](https://github.com/krzysztofzablocki/Sourcery) tool to generate a dependency graph for your iOS app.
+Sourcery does this with the Sourcery CLI tool and [Stencil template files](https://stencil.fuller.li/en/latest/).
+This project houses a Stencil template file you can use in your project with Sourcery to automatically generate a dependency injection graph for your code.

-## Why use Sourcery-DI?
+## Why use this project?

-* **Zero dependencies.** You just need Sourcery (which is a compile time tool, not runtime).
+* **Zero dependencies.** You just need Sourcery (which is a compile time tool, not runtime) to use this project.
 * **Testing friendly.** Override dependencies in your graph with mocked/stubbed versions for your tests.
+That's why your using dependency injection, yeah?
 * **Fast.** The dependency graph generated is simply a collection of constructors and lazy loading properties.

-## Goals of Sourcery-DI

-This project strives to stay true to these promises:

-1. Zero dependencies.
-Just use Sourcery.
-2. Support singleton dependencies.
-Make the optional and not the default.
-3. Make it easy to unit test the dependency graph.
-Because we cannot prove at compile-time our dependency graph is complete, make it unit testable to become confident in it.
-4. Add a dependency to our graph with as little work as possible.
-Focus on writing the dependencies, not maintaining a graph.
+No need to initialize the graph.
+* **Flexible.** Add all your code's dependencies no matter if they are singletons or 3rd party library classes.
-5. Thread safe.
-Get dependencies from any thread, safely.
+* **Thread safe.** Get dependencies from any thread, safely.
-6. Keep things flexible.
-If you need to manually write the code to construct your dependency instead of having Sourcery generate the construction automatically, we give you that option.

 *Note: It is not a goal of this project to support circular dependencies.
-The unit tests against your graph should find circular dependencies for you so you can then fix them.
-If you have a circular dependency, it might be a sign to refactor your code.
-If you need circular dependencies, follow the "set dependency by property" strategy outlined in the DI framework, [Swinject](https://github.com/Swinject/Swinject/blob/966cc2f0db1637f535ed004d1a10ea041f6e68b5/Documentation/CircularDependencies.md)*
+Adding a unit test against your graph should find circular dependencies for you so you can then fix them.
+If you have a circular dependency, it might be a sign to refactor your code, not use a different tool.
+If you need more help, follow the "set dependency by property" strategy outlined in the DI framework, [Swinject documentation](https://github.com/Swinject/Swinject/blob/966cc2f0db1637f535ed004d1a10ea041f6e68b5/Documentation/CircularDependencies.md)*

 ## Installation

-* Install and configure Sourcery in your iOS project.
+* Install and configure [Sourcery](https://github.com/krzysztofzablocki/Sourcery) in your project.
 * Manually download the `AutoDependencyInjection.stencil` file found in this repository.
 Put the template file in with your other Sourcery templates.
 * This is optional, but **highly** recommended.
-Make a unit test for your dependency graph:
+Make a unit test in your project to test your dependency graph:
 ```swift
 import Foundation
 @testable import YourApp